 The salient point here is to have as much knowledge as possible to make the optimal choice.
 Complete understanding entails knowing what is true, but also what is false.
 Even if the truth is unknowable or beyond one’s grasp, errors in reasoning can still be identified, as the examples below show:

 You are feeling career envy, watching people who you knew suddenly become much more successful than you.
 Or you read stories of successful people, and think that their lives must be superior and more enriching compared to your own life.
 Someone gives advice or attempts rationalize this by arguing that such people may also have misfortune and pain in their lives and that the outward appearance of being successful and happy masks possible hardship.
 Why is this logic fallacious?
 Because these are mutually exclusive outcomes.
-A grave personal misfortune, such as a family member dying of cancer, is statistically independent of one’s professional success; being successful does not up the odds of a family member having cancer, or your home burning down, or whatever.
+A grave personal misfortune, such as a family member dying of cancer, is statistically independent of one’s professional success; being successful does not up the odds of a family member having cancer, divorce, your home burning down, or whatever.

 Example 2: You want to rank your YouTube videos higher for your company, so you hire a consultant to try to determine what factors are involved in YouTube rankings.
 He says that videos that rank well have a hundreds or even thousands of comments, implying that you should pay people to post comments on your videos.
 Explain why this is possibly fallacious.
 Because correlation does not equal causation.
 Such videos have a lot of comments because they are popular due to ranking well and other factors; the comments don’t lead to the popularity and rankings.